-In this section, we will discuss some factors that can alter your timeline or even add to your budget.
-But if you are going to spend money on the pool, it is best to take a holistic approach and ensure all the issues are dealt with.
+This section will discuss some factors that can alter your timeline or even add to your budget.
+But if you will spend money on the pool, it is best to take a holistic approach and ensure all the issues are dealt with.
 So, keep these points in mind before beginning the process.

 1. Surprise Issues

-Once you begin the process of pool renovation, there are a number of issues that might probably pop up all of a sudden.
+Once you begin the process of pool renovation, several issues might probably pop up all of a sudden.
 For instance, you might face problems with the electric wiring or leaks.

 Remember that the budget for your pool renovation may increase depending on this process, which is not something you’d like.
 However, it is best to be prepared for such unforeseen incidents so that it does not come as a shock later on.